CDCgov/MIRA-NF/docs/usage.md

   - Includes links to test data so only the profile (singularity or docker) parameter is needed.
   - will make a directory named "testing_config".
 - `docker`
-  - A generic configuration profile to be used with [Docker](https://docker.com/).
+  - A generic configuration profile to be used with [Docker](https://docker.com/) on a x86_64 operating system.
 Must have docker running for this profile to work.
+- `docker_arm64`
+  - A generic configuration profile to be used with [Docker](https://docker.com/) on an arm64 (aarch64) operating system.
+Must have docker running for this profile to work.
 - `singularity`
+  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/) on a x86_64 operating system.
+- `singularity_arm64`
-  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
+  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/) on an arm64 (aarch64) operating system.
 - `podman`
+  - A generic configuration profile to be used with [Podman](https://podman.io/) on a x86_64 operating system.
+- `podman_arm64`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
+  - A generic configuration profile to be used with [Podman](https://podman.io/) on an arm64 (aarch64) operating system.
 - `sge`
   - A configuration profile that enables the pipeline to be executed on an HPC with a Sun Grid Engine (SGE) job scheduling system.
 - `slurm`